 Maui helicopter tour

-Maui Helicopter Tours gives valiant travelers the chance to choose which parts of the island they’re most eager to see, whether it’s soaring across the world’s largest dormant volcano (Haleakala) or hovering above the rainforests of Hana.
+Maui Helicopter Tours gives valiant travelers a chance to choose which parts of the island they’re most eager to see, whether it’s soaring across the world’s largest dormant volcano (Haleakala) or hovering above the rainforests of Hana.
 Have extra time to spare?
 Consider a trip that does double duty and takes you to the lush, mysterious island of Molokai.
 This is definitely one of our favorite Maui shore excursions.

 line